SimonCzEdu/Future-Window---CI-Project---01/README.md

 ## Existing Features
   * ### navBar

-    * Sited at the top of all the pages in the site, it is fully responsive and contains links to all the pages of the site to enable ease of navigation in one convenient location.
+    * Sited at the top of all the pages on the site, it is fully responsive and contains links to all the pages of the site to enable ease of navigation in one convenient location.
     * It is also possible to hide it to gain more real estate.
     * The logo is clickable with a link back to the home page for enhanced UX.